Why do I wake up at the same time every night?

 How can I keep these awakenings from happening?

-Besides keeping a journal and talking with your doctor about your concerns, it’s important to practice “sleep hygiene.”
+Besides keeping a journal and talking with your doctor about your concerns, it’s important to practice good “sleep hygiene.”

 Try these sleep hygiene tips: